ScienceParkStudyGroup/research-data-management-lesson/_episodes/09-data-management.md

 #### _Windows_
   - _SSH client_ [Mobaxterm](https://mobaxterm.mobatek.net/download.html) is recommended if you don't already have a preferred method.
-  - To use a windows 10 machine as if it were linux: _Windows subsystem for linux (WSL)_ - details on setting this up can be found [here](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10). _THIS IS NOT A NECESSARY STEP_.
+  - To use a windows 10 machine as if it were linux: _Windows subsystem for linux (WSL)_ - details on setting this up can be found [here](https://firefinch.io/wsl-2-as-a-development-environment/) and [here](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10). _THIS IS NOT A NECESSARY STEP_.
 The above can be used instead.